Ruscelli/Rossacio’s 1599 map of the Eastern Seaboard: influential, important, highly aesthetic, and full of detailed and embedded stories.

 Census

-We have identified only three independent listings of this map with OCLC (no. 48663207), but a significant number of institutions carry the Rosaccio tome from which it derives.
+We have identified only three independent listings of this map with OCLC (no. 48663207), but many institutions carry the Rosaccio tome from which it derives.
 Examples appear on the market regularly, but they continue to command growing prices.

 Cartographer(s):